School Board Elections

 More information about Casual Vacancy is in the School Board manual located on the School Board page.

-Governance and Assurance Branch can provide support and advice to schools filling casual vacancies.
+Governance and Community Liaison Branch can provide support and advice to schools filling casual vacancies.

 An Acting Appointment may be required if:

 - an elected member of a board is absent, or is expected to be absent from the ACT